 Aware of the importance of a strong commitment from the top, in 2018, Eni's CEO responded to a call to action and joined the Inclusion and Diversity Pledge signed by the CEOs of the companies belonging to the European Round Table.
 The pledge marked the launch of the #EmbraceDifference campaign.

-Regarding Governance initiatives, it is worth mentioning that women members made up more than two-fifths (44.4 %) of all members of the Board of Directors and two fifths of the Board of Statutory Auditors of Eni SpA, both appointed in May 2020.
-Both Chairman of the Board of Directors and Chairman of Board of Statutory Auditors are women.
+Regarding Governance initiatives, it is worth mentioning that women members made up one third of all members of the Board of Directors and Board of Statutory Auditors of Eni SpA, both appointed in April 2017.
 Furthermore, Eni is focused on identifying possible rules, practices and mechanisms aimed at addressing risks of gender discrimination in all human resources development processes, including issues associated with recruitment processes and obstacles to career advancement.